 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
 My mission is to educate, inspire, and invest in concepts that promote a better future.
 Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

-In his book, Launching the Innovation Renaissance, Alexander Tabarrok also questions the utility of patents, writing that humans have been breeding and registering new types of roses for thousands of years.
+In his book, Launching the Innovation Renaissance, Alexander Tabarrok also questions the utility of patents.
+Tabarrok noted that humans have been breeding and registering new types of roses for thousands of years.
 It was only after the 1930 Plant Patent Act that breeders gained the ability to patent breeds.
 Therefore, the theory holds, that after 1930 we should find a surge in new patented rose breeds.
-But we don’t; over 80 percent of new breeds created thereafter were unpatented.
+We don’t; over 80 percent of new breeds created thereafter were unpatented.
 Roses are not unique in this regard, indeed, most ideas of all shapes and varieties are not patent-protected, and innovation marches along just fine, if not better, without them.

 There are, however, areas where patents do appear to stimulate innovation.
 One such area is pharmaceuticals where it may cost over a billion dollars to develop a new drug, while just a few cents to produce each pill.
 Here, patents have an outsized impact because of the high initial capital investment and low marginal cost of production (and replication).
 The Orphan Drug Act, for example, gave sponsors of drugs for rare diseases seven years of market exclusivity.
-The act led to a boom in the development of new lifesaving drugs for very uncommon diseases.
+The act led to a boom in the development of new lifesaving drugs.

 Tabarrok recommends splitting patents into terms of varying lengths based on the level of “sunk costs.”
-An idea or innovation that has low costs could easily apply for, and be granted, a short-term patent.
+An idea or innovation with low costs could easily apply for, and be granted, a short-term patent.
 However, long-term patents would be subject to higher scrutiny, requiring evidence to show that the innovator expended a great sum of resources to develop the idea.
 Taking a page from Tabarrok, I envision a two-tier patent system with 2-year and 20-year patents available to inventors.
 The 2-year patent would be essentially an extension of a “first mover” advantage in the marketplace, granted for the 1% inspiration.
 The 20-year patent, on the other hand, would require evidence of sunk costs to reward the other 99 percent.

 Patents as Probabilities

 Ian Ayres and Paul Klemperer propose a radical rethink of IP along these lines: Probabilistic Patents.
-They argue that an efficient patent policy should provide “constrained” market power as opposed to an absolute one.
+They argue that an efficient patent policy should provide “constrained” market power, not an absolute one.
 That is, the government should allow a limited amount of patent infringement that balances returns to inventors with social costs.
 One means of achieving “constrained” market power is to combine uncertainty with delay of IP enforcement.

-Would this not reduce the incentive to innovate?
-It certainly does by a small amount but we can compensate for this by lengthening the term of the patent.
-For example, reducing the probability of enforcement to 90 percent would require lengthening the patent term by just 3.4 percent to achieve the same profits for the patent holder, while still reducing the social cost of the patent by roughly 30 percent.
+Probabilistic determination means that some “infringers” will calculate that the risk of violating a patent is worth the potential profit.
+A few “infringers” will enter the marketplace and curtail the monopoly power of the patent holder.
+Only a limited number of players would step in because the market would naturally reach a point where the risk of “infringement” would outweigh the profit potential.
+Thus, competition would be limited and would not wipe out the patentholder’s profits or their incentive to innovate.

 In short, consumers of IP benefit from oligopolistic pricing for a longer period than they do under monopoly pricing for a shorter one.
 A similar outcome could be achieved through a Duopoly Auction.
 In that system, a patent would confer not only the right to an idea but also a mandate to auction it off to a second owner.
-The inventor would still receive profit from its own sales alongside a hefty lump sum payment at the patent auction.
+The inventor would still receive profit from its sales alongside a hefty lump sum payment at the patent auction.
 Consumers would benefit from access to lower-cost duopoly-priced ideas rather than monopoly-priced ones.

 A Continuum of Excludability

 Both inventions have similar social value, but one has greater market value.
-The reason for this is the degree of excludability.
+The reason is the degree of excludability.
 Even if one could patent the checklist, it would be impossible to monitor the activity of every ICU to ensure that royalties were paid when the system was used.
 A drug, on the other hand, is highly excludable; the legal system can prevent copies from being produced and sold on the market.
 Thus, when we discuss the market value of a patent or idea, that value is derived from the social value moderated by the fraction of that value that is excludable in the marketplace.
 Much of the research on IP tends to focus on pharmaceuticals because they are easily excludable.
-But this does a disservice to other ideas that are less tangible but otherwise have equal or higher social value.
+This does a disservice to other ideas that are less tangible but otherwise have equal or higher social value.
 Putting this all into a crude formula, the market value (V) is the social value (S) moderated by the fraction of social value that is excludable (C).

 V=C(S)